h4ck3rm1k3/db-docs/index.md

 # upper.io/db

-`upper.io/db` provides a compatible CRUD interface for MongoDB, SQLite, MySQL, QL and PostgreSQL in [Go][2] programs.
+The `upper.io/db` package for [Go][2] provides a single CRUD interface for MongoDB, SQLite, MySQL, QL and PostgreSQL databases through the use of adapters that wrap well known database drivers.

 `upper.io/db` is not an ORM, but you may not need one at all: